 The Moseleys moved to Stillwater from Wagoner, Oklahoma so their three daughters could attend the University.
 Frances Grayson, the oldest daughter, acquired the home after the death of her parents.

 It was deeded to her for $1.
 The home directly north is believed to have been built by Ms. Grayson for her caretaker and helper in the 1930s , thus the shared driveway.

-Both homes remained in the Moseley family until 1980, when the homes were purchased separately at
+Both homes remained in the Moseley family until 1980, when the homes were separated

 We are still searching for old photos and more information about the home!

-If you have any information about the home, please contact us!
+If you have any information about Our House, please contact us!